 Candidates invited to continue in the process will be required to complete the following:

-- Work a 12.5 hour shift while assigned to the Adult Detention Center, either rotating one month of days and one month of nights OR working fixed days OR working fixed nights.
-All shifts work about 15 days per month for a total of 87.5 hours per two-week pay period, including evenings, weekends and holidays.
+- Work a 12.5 hour day or night shift while assigned to the Adult Detention Center.
+All shifts work about 15 days per month for a total of 87.5 hours per two-week pay period, including weekends and holidays.

 - At least 21 years of age at date of Fairfax County Criminal Justice Academy graduation and at least 20 years of age at date of application